fertapric/files/README.md

 # Files

-A service to upload files to AWS S3, in around 200 LOC of nginx configuration!
+A service to upload files to AWS S3, in around 200 LOC of NGINX configuration!

 The service also dynamically resizes images in JPEG, GIF and PNG formats.

 ## Getting Started

-**Files** logic is contained within the nginx configuration at `nginx/nginx.conf`.
+**Files** logic is contained within the NGINX configuration at `nginx/nginx.conf`.

-To setup the service, just copy the nginx configuration file where the `nginx.conf` is placed on the target machine (by default at `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`).
-Once the configuration file is there, set the environment variables of the project and start/restart the nginx service to apply the new configuration.
+To setup the service, just copy the NGINX configuration file where the `nginx.conf` is placed on the target machine (by default at `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`).
+Once the configuration file is there, set the environment variables of the project and start/restart the NGINX service to apply the new configuration.

 **Files** must be configured with the following environment variables: